 Later, she met Roy Bryant, an ex-soldier who she married and had two sons with.
 Together they owned a store named Bryant’s Grocery & Meat Market in Money, a small town in the middle of the Mississippi Delta.

 Not much is known about her life before Till’s infamous murder, but what is known paints the story of a white woman who grew up in an environment where blunt and violent displays of racism were ordinary.

-Indianola, where Bryant was from, was the base of the Citizens’ Councils, which was a network of white supremacist organizations that opposed integration.
+Indianola, where Carolyn Bryant Donham was from, was the base of the Citizens’ Councils, which was a network of white supremacist organizations that opposed integration.

 Money, where the couple’s store was opened, was in Mississippi, which had the highest number of lynchings in America from 1882 to 1968.